Tax Planning Guide: 2026

 How Pennsylvania Taxes Capital Gains in 2026

-Pennsylvania imposes a flat income tax rate of 3.07% on all taxable income, including capital gains.
+Pennsylvania imposes a flat income tax rate of 3.07 percent on all taxable income, including capital gains.
 Unlike the federal government, Pennsylvania does not distinguish between short-term and long-term capital gains.
-Every gain is taxed at the same rate regardless of the holding period — a structure that affects high-net-worth individuals differently than average earners, because the absolute dollar amount at stake is far larger.
+Every gain is taxed at the same rate regardless of the holding period, a structure that affects high-net-worth individuals differently than average earners, because the absolute dollar amount at stake is far larger.

 Pennsylvania also does not allow taxpayers to deduct capital losses against ordinary income.
 If you sell an asset at a loss, that loss may only offset capital gains of the same class in the same tax year.
-Unused capital losses cannot be carried forward to future years under Pennsylvania law — a meaningful distinction from federal rules.
+Unused capital losses cannot be carried forward to future years under Pennsylvania law; they expire completely on December 31st.

 Pennsylvania vs. Federal: Capital Gains Treatment in 2026